Flaneur43/fgan-Causal-Discovery/README.md

 As shown in Figure 1, the baseline ABIC incorrectly inferred a connection between nodes 0 and 3.
 The fGAN-CD method, however, correctly identifies that no edge exists between nodes 0 and 3 and recovers the true PAG.
 ![alt text](./caseB.png)
 *See the [Full Paper](./fganxd.pdf) for detailed experimental setup and results.*

+## Example Experiment
+In `scripts/run_experiment.py`, you can run the following example for structure estimation:

+- Directed edges:  '[(0,2)]'
+- Bidirected edges: '[(0,1), (1,2), (1,3), (2,3)]'

+This script generates synthetic data from the corresponding linear SEM and then estimates both the directed graph structure and the bidirected noise structure using the proposed Gumbel-GAN method.